 2. Which medication is right for my fish?

 The second big issue is–how do you know what medication is the right one for the symptoms or disease your fish has?
 That’s a bit tricky.
-Don’t forget, doctors, including veterinarians, go to medical school for a very long time to become expert in this field–and it’s not hard to imagine that even they get it wrong sometimes.
+Don’t forget, doctors, including veterinarians, go to medical school for a very long time to become experts in this field–and it’s not hard to imagine that even they get it wrong sometimes.

 So don’t stress about it, just do your best, and see below for some more specific advice on matching the symptoms or disease with the right fish meds.